HestHub/nix-config/blog.md

 ```

-With these changes in place, we are now ready to rebuild our system, creating a new "generation" of the setup.
+Adding this to the configuraiton file itself wont do much, but the blueprint for new generataion is ready to be built.

 this is done using the nix cli command `nixos-rebuild`.

-`nixos-rebuild switch` will build the config and activate the new generation right away, so any new binaries install are available, and will also add a new record to our boot menu, making the new generation default.
+`nixos-rebuild switch` will build the config and activate the new generation right away, so any new binaries install are available, and will also add a new record to the boot-loader menu, making the new generation default.

 TODO PICTURE OF BOOTLOADER

-if we instead want to tag our build with something specific we can add the flag `-p NAME` or `--profile-name NAME`, giving a more discriptive name other than the date it was built.
+Its also possible to tag the generation, just add the flag `-p NAME` or `--profile-name NAME`, giving a more discriptive name other than the date it was built.

+So first generation has been created, and all the new packages are available right away, just like that.

 ### auto login
 Great, now its much more manageble to edit files with vim, so lets add some more config, next up is a small tweak to autologin on boot: